-Taggled TV, one of Northern Ireland’s hottest startups whose technology enables bloggers to tag products, music, locations and even people within video, has completed its initial seed funding round securing £300,000 in growth capital.
+Taggled TV, one of Northern Ireland’s hottest startups whose technology enables UKBAA Bloggers to tag products, music, locations and even people within video, has completed its initial seed funding round securing £300,000 in growth capital.

 Taggled, which is based in Belfast’s Northern Ireland Science Park and has a core team of five staff, will use the investment for product and business development.
 The funding has been provided by a consortium of investors including through Halo, the NI Science Park based angel network.

 The round was also supported by the Co-Fund NI, a Fund created by Invest Northern Ireland and part financed by the European Regional Development Fund.